Symptom Checker Click on a body part below to learn about

 Dr. Paley is the world's most experienced limb lengthening surgeon in the world for both stature lengthening and lengthening to treat limb length discrepancies.
 He has performed over 17,000 limb lengthening surgeries since 1986.
 Dr. Paley has an amazing track record of success, delivering results safely and reliably.

-Led by Dr. Jason Weisstein, the Joint Preservation & Replacement Center focuses on the conservative and surgical management of hip and knee conditions using the latest techniques, such as direct anterior hip replacement and patient-customized knee surgery to provide faster recovery time with less pain.
+The Joint Preservation & Replacement Center focuses on the conservative and surgical management of hip and knee conditions using the latest techniques, such as direct anterior hip replacement and patient-customized knee surgery to provide faster recovery time with less pain.

 At the Feldman Spine Center we provide operative and non-operative treatments for any age group suffering from a Spinal Deformity, including Scoliosis, Kyphosis, Spondylolisthesis, and Spina Bifida.
 Our focus is on minimally invasive procedures, combining advanced techniques with superior knowledge and a creative approach.
 We understand that every patient is unique and we offer patient-specific treatments tailored to each individual.